Human Drama: Human Drama (1985 - 2024)

 Indovina then released Momento's En El Tiempo, the first live document of his solo acoustic shows.
 Produced by long-time Human Drama guitarist Michael Ciravolo, the disc was culled from several performances recorded between 1995 and 2000 in venues ranging from CBGB's in New York City to Café Bizarro in Mexico City.

 The last album by Human Drama before the group disbanded in 2005 was Cause and Effect, released in the US on Projekt Records and in Latin America by Noise Kontrol.

 In late 2006, Indovina formed a new band, Sound of the Blue Heart, releasing the albums Beauty? in 2006 and Wind of Change in 2009.

 In 2011 Human Drama reunited for one concert in Hollywood, CA. In 2012 they performed in Mexico City at the Plaza Condesa.
 They recorded a new single in 2015, "The Liar Inside".
 Also that year Indovina released his first solo album, Trials of the Writer.
 In 2015 Human Drama performed in Mexico City at Circo Volador for a 30th Anniversary Concert.

 In 2017, the band returned with Broken Songs for Broken People, their first album in 15 years, supported by 3 new videos for "The Liar Inside", "Rain on Me" and “Like this One”, followed in 2018 by concerts in Mexico City at Auditorio Blackberry and in Los Angeles at Bar Sinister.

-In 2019 Human Drama set out to record a series of eight singles that culminated in the 2021 album Human Drama "Blurred Images".
+In 2019 Human Drama set out to record a series of eight singles that culminated in the 2021 album Blurred Images on Sunset Blvd.
+Records.
+In 2022 Human Drama performed The Trilogy Concert at Teatro Metropolitan in Mexico City, playing in their entirety the albums Pinups, The World Inside, and Cause and Effect.
+In July 2023 Human Drama released the album Ten Small Fractures on the Bob Frank Entertainment label.